 Medical apps use blockchain to keep information about patients.
 Via the app, a doctor can quickly access medical history and correctly identify a patient.
 It is vital, especially at critical moments, when the patient needs urgent care.

 In the car industry, the blockchain may solve the problem of hiding facts about vehicle history.
-The decentralized database may keep records about all incidents, repairs, and so no. Volkswagen has already started working on a blockchain-backed car ID.
+The decentralized database may keep records about all incidents, repairs, and so on.
+Volkswagen has already started working on a blockchain-backed car ID.
 As of today, one-third of cars in Germany are sold with fake odometers.

-Personalization is typical for mobile apps: they know our name and hobbies, wish a happy birthday, suggest articles, videos, and special offers.
+Personalization is typical for mobile apps: they know our name and hobbies, wish us a happy birthday, suggest articles, videos, and special offers.